 Sometimes you need to get a high-quality preview of the glyphs you're editing.
-You can preview any glyph in its Glyph window with the ''' key (usually the key between SHIFT and z), but it doesn't give you a feeling of how this glyph will look in a line of text or in multiple sizes.
+You can preview any glyph in its Glyph window with the ''' key (the key under Esc), but it doesn't give you a feeling of how this glyph will look in a line of text or in multiple sizes.

 To get a better preview, use the Preview panel.
-Open it with the Preview command in the Window > Panels menu or by clicking the a button on the Panels toolbar.
+Open it with the Preview command in the Window > Panels menu: